DavidRutkevich/Pygame-Pandemic-Simulation/README.md

 * **Purple** = Dead
 * **Green** = Recovered

-You can customize the time and speed by changing the values of FPS (l.32) and the T attribute.
+You can customize the time and speed by changing the values of FPS (l.32), the T attribute or the velocity of the Persons.

-**Note that changing these will impact the generation of the graph**
+**Note that changing T(time) and FPS will impact the generation of the graph**

 ---